Mick Fleetwood: Personal life

 Fleetwood has been married to three women and has four children.

-In the 1960s, Fleetwood became infatuated with model Jenny Boyd, the sister of Pattie Boyd, who would be wife to both George Harrison and Eric Clapton.
+In the 1960s, Fleetwood became infatuated with model Jenny Boyd, the younger sister of Pattie Boyd.
 In June 1970, Fleetwood and Jenny Boyd were married.

-In the mid-1970s, Fleetwood discovered that Boyd was having an affair with band member Weston.
+In 1973, during Fleetwood Mac’s Mystery to Me U.S. tour, Fleetwood discovered that Boyd was having an affair with band member Weston.
 Fleetwood, after wrestling with the idea of leaving the band, was later critical of his own role in "neglecting" his family.
+Upon cancelling the remaining Mystery to Me tour, Fleetwood travelled to Zambia to convalesce.
+Christine McVie, who was also suffering marital problems, travelled with him for part of the journey.
 Fleetwood and Boyd divorced in 1976.
-Fleetwood travelled to Zambia to convalesce, with Christine McVie—who was also suffering marital problems—travelling with him for part of the journey.

-Boyd and Fleetwood began living together once more in 1976, and temporarily remarried to help their children emigrate to the United States.
+Boyd and Fleetwood began living together once more in 1976, and temporarily remarried to help their children emigrate from the UK to the US.
 In November 1977, Fleetwood and Nicks began having an affair.
 The affair continued sporadically for the next two years until the pair mutually decided to end it.
 Fleetwood and Boyd's second marriage also ended in divorce.
 They had two daughters together.

-In November 1978, Fleetwood moved into a Bel Air home with Sara Recor, a mutual friend of Fleetwood and Nicks who was at the time married to another music producer.
+In November 1978, Fleetwood moved into a Bel-Air home with Sara Recor, a mutual friend of Fleetwood and Nicks who was at the time married to another music producer.
 Fleetwood married Recor in 1988; the couple divorced in 1995.
 Fleetwood married Lynn Frankel in 1995.
 Fleetwood and Frankel had twin daughters who were born in 2002.
 The couple divorced in 2015.

-Fleetwood was a heavy cocaine user in the 1970s.

-Fleetwood became a U.S. citizen on 22 November 2006 in Los Angeles.
+Fleetwood was a heavy cocaine user starting in the 1970s, which continued throughout the 1980s during the making of Fleetwood Mac's Tango in the Night album.
+Fleetwood quit cocaine cold turkey in the early 1990s with the help of his third wife, Lynn.
+He became a U.S. citizen on 22 November 2006 in Los Angeles.

+Fleetwood has lived in Lahaina, Maui, Hawaii for years.
+His restaurant and bar called Fleetwood's were lost to the 2023 Hawaii wildfires.
+He previously owned a restaurant in West Hollywood, California, which closed eight weeks after it opened due to difficulties in securing a liquor license.
+In 1994, he opened a restaurant/blues club in Alexandria, Virginia.